-7.2 understand the principles of information governance and be aware of the safe and effective use of health and social care information 7.3 be able to recognise and respond appropriately to situations where it is necessary to share information to safeguard service users or the wider public 8 be able to communicate effectively 8.1 be able to demonstrate effective and appropriate verbal and non-verbal skills in communicating information, advice, instruction and professional opinion to service users, colleagues and others 8.2 be able to communicate in English to the standard equivalent to level 7 of the International English Language Testing System, with no element below 6.5 8.3 understand how communication skills affect assessment of, and engagement with, service users and how the means of communication should be modified to address and take account of factors such as age, capacity, learning ability and physical ability 8.4 be able to select, move between and use appropriate forms of verbal and non-verbal communication with service users and others 8.5 be aware of the characteristics and consequences of verbal and non-verbal communication and how this can be affected by factors such as age, culture, ethnicity, gender, socio-economic status and spiritual or religious beliefs 8.6 understand the need to provide service users or people acting on their behalf with the information necessary to enable them to make informed decisions 8.7 understand the need to assist the communication needs of service users such as through the use of an appropriate interpreter, wherever possible
+7.2 understand the principles of information governance and be aware of the safe and effective use of health and social care information 7.3 be able to recognise and respond appropriately to situations where it is necessary to share information to safeguard service users or the wider public 8 be able to communicate effectively 8.1 be able to demonstrate effective and appropriate verbal and non-verbal skills in communicating information, advice, instruction and professional opinion to service users, colleagues and others 8.2 be able to communicate in English to the standard equivalent to level 7 of the International English Language Testing System, with no element below 6.5 2 8.3 understand how communication skills affect assessment of, and engagement with, service users and how the means of communication should be modified to address and take account of factors such as age, capacity, learning ability and physical ability 8.4 be able to select, move between and use appropriate forms of verbal and non-verbal communication with service users and others 8.5 be aware of the characteristics and consequences of verbal and non-verbal communication and how this can be affected by factors such as age, culture, ethnicity, gender, socio-economic status and spiritual or religious beliefs 8.6 understand the need to provide service users or people acting on their behalf with the information necessary to enable them to make informed decisions 8.7 understand the need to assist the communication needs of service users such as through the use of an appropriate interpreter, wherever possible

-&lt;sup>2 The International English Language Testing System (IELTS) tests competence in the English language.
+2 The International English Language Testing System (IELTS) tests competence in the English language.
 Applicants who have qualified outside of the UK, whose first language is not English and who are not nationals of a country within the European Economic Area (EEA) or Switzerland, must provide evidence that they have reached the necessary standard.
 Please visit our website for more information.

-8.8 recognise the need to use interpersonal skills to encourage the active participation of service users 8.9 be able to communicate the outcome of problem solving and research and developmental activities 8.10 be able to summarise and present complex scientific ideas in an appropriate form 9 be able to work appropriately with others 9.1 be able to work, where appropriate, in partnership with service users, other professionals, support staff and others 9.2 understand the need to build and sustain professional relationships as both an independent practitioner and collaboratively as a member of a team 9.3 understand the need to engage service users and carers in planning and evaluating diagnostics, treatments and interventions to meet their needs and goals 9.4 be able to contribute effectively to work undertaken as part of a multi-disciplinary team 10 be able to maintain records appropriately 10 10.1 be able to maintain records appropriately be able to keep accurate, comprehensive and comprehensible records in accordance with applicable legislation, protocols and guidelines be able to keep accurate, comprehensive and comprehensible records in accordance with applicable legislation, protocols 10.1 be able to keep accurate, comprehensive and comprehensible records in accordance with applicable legislation, protocols and guidelines recognise the need to manage records and all other information in accordance with applicable legislation, protocols and 10.1 10.2 be able to keep accurate, comprehensive and comprehensible records in accordance with applicable legislation, protocols and guidelines recognise the need to manage records and all other information in accordance with applicable legislation, protocols and guidelines 10.1 10.2 11 be able to keep accurate, comprehensive and comprehensible records in accordance with applicable legislation, protocols and guidelines recognise the need to manage records and all other information in accordance with applicable legislation, protocols and guidelines be able to reflect on and review practice 10.1 10.2 11 11.1 be able to keep accurate, comprehensive and comprehensible records in accordance with applicable legislation, protocols and guidelines recognise the need to manage records and all other information in accordance with applicable legislation, protocols and guidelines be able to reflect on and review practice understand the value of reflection on practice and the need to record the outcome of such reflection
+8.8 recognise the need to use interpersonal skills to encourage the active participation of service users 8.9 be able to communicate the outcome of problem solving and research and developmental activities 8.10 be able to summarise and present complex scientific ideas in an appropriate form 9 be able to work appropriately with others 9.1 be able to work, where appropriate, in partnership with service users, other professionals, support staff and others 9.2 understand the need to build and sustain professional relationships as both an independent practitioner and collaboratively as a member of a team 9.3 understand the need to engage service users and carers in planning and evaluating diagnostics, treatments and interventions to meet their needs and goals 9.4 be able to contribute effectively to work undertaken as part of a multi-disciplinary team 10 be able to maintain records appropriately 10.1 be able to keep accurate, comprehensive and comprehensible records in accordance with applicable legislation, protocols and guidelines 10.2 recognise the need to manage records and all other information in accordance with applicable legislation, protocols and guidelines 11 be able to reflect on and review practice 11.1 understand the value of reflection on practice and the need to record the outcome of such reflection 11.2 recognise the value of case conferences and other methods of review 12 be able to assure the quality of their practice